simonhm/Broken-Link-Report---Backend/README.md

 ## View reports

-Beside sending emails, this program also captures data in CSV files and provides a simple view page where library staff can browse and download the broken link reported.
+This program captures data in CSV files and provides a simple view page where library staff can browse and download the broken link reported.
 There are 2 options:

 ### Option 1: View reports of specific library